 When to Inspect

 Inspect at least once per year, ideally in early spring after the winter freeze-thaw season has done its annual work.
-Also inspect after any severe weather event (hail, high winds, heavy ice).
+Also inspect after any severe weather event such as hail, high winds, or heavy ice.
 These are the events that crack crowns, shift flashing, and dislodge loose mortar.

 Do Not Wait for the Next Storm

-Delta Masonry & Tuckpointing has repaired and rebuilt chimneys across Chicago’s North Shore and Lake County since 1987.
+Delta - Masonry and Tuckpointing has repaired and rebuilt chimneys across Chicago’s North Shore and Lake County since 1987.
 We have seen every type of chimney failure, and the one constant is that earlier intervention always costs less.

 If any of these five signs describe your chimney, call (847) 713-1648 or request a free inspection online.
-We will inspect the chimney, identify every issue, and provide a written estimate for the repairs your chimney actually needs - nothing more, nothing less.
+We serve Libertyville, Northbrook, Glenview, Deerfield, Wilmette, and communities across Chicagoland’s North Shore and northwest suburbs.
+We will inspect the chimney, identify every issue, and provide a written estimate for the repairs your chimney actually needs, nothing more, nothing less.